IBM Spectrum Protect has a long lineage that dates back to the late 1980s, when the product was marketed as the...

 Users can purchase backup server components of IBM Spectrum Protect on an individual basis.
 Here's a breakdown of the components.

 - IBM Spectrum Protect: Automates data backup and restore functions.
 The product supports a broad range of platforms and storage devices, reduces a company's data storage footprint and maintains a catalog of protected data.

-- IBM Spectrum Protect Extended Edition: Adds disaster recovery management, node replication, network data management protocol backup and large tape library support.
+- IBM Spectrum Protect Edition: Adds disaster recovery management, node replication, network data management protocol backup and large tape library support.